samurax/gogen/README.md

 import "errors"   //will generate error on empty stack

 <once>
-	     type  generic_stack  bool       //In this example we don't need info inside the generic_stack
+	     type  generic_stack  bool       //In this example we don't need info inside the
-   	                                     //the type can be any.
+	                                     //generic_stack the type can be any.
 </once>

              type   stackNode<data> struct { //Will be expanded as stackNodePoint for Point